C-H-Simpson/UCL-HPC/README.md

 ####1.
 First you need to make sure the correct compilers are loaded.
 For EnergyPlus you will need:

-	module load cmake/2.8.3
+	module load cmake/2.8.10.2
 	module load compilers/gnu/4.9.2

 ####2.
 To get the EnergyPlus source code off GitHub you will need to:

 	export GIT_SSL_NO_VERIFY=true
-	#make a software directory where your softwaer will be stored
+	#make a software directory where your software will be stored
 	mkdir Software
 	cd Software
 	git clone https://github.com/NREL/EnergyPlus